 Its elevated base protects not only the wood you are working on but also the place from unnecessary damage and paired with its aluminum housing make it a very durable planer.

 Quick Rundown of Makita KP0800K

-- 6.5 AMP motor delivers more output power for fast material removal
+- 6.5 AMP motor delivers more output power for increased stock removal and superior finishes

 - Easy blade setting system for fast blade installation